-The special quality of a Conservation Area is a fragile and often subtle one; while villages and towns must adapt to suit changing demands, incremental change can often have a negative accumulative effect.
-Change can take the form of large scale developments, but often smaller and apparently insignificant interventions can impact on areas within a Conservation Area.
-While street furniture (often taking the form of direction and information signs, street lighting, pavement treatments, litter bins, benches and so on) are often necessary to advise, protect and enhance certain areas, it is also important to consider the justification behind their provision, particularly in the context of an important streetscape, view, building or landscape.
+The special quality of a Conservation Area is a fragile and often subtle one; while villages and towns must adapt to suit changing demands, incremental change can often have a negative cumulative effect.
+Change can take the form of large scale developments, but often smaller and apparently insignificant interventions can impact a Conservation Area.
+While street furniture - often taking the form of direction and information signs, street lighting, pavement treatments, litter bins, benches and so on - is often necessary to advise, protect and enhance certain areas, it is also important to consider the justification behind its provision, particularly in the context of an important streetscape, view, building or landscape.